liijunwei/blog-gallary/source/thoughts/index.md

 date: 2021-09-10 15:55:20
 ---

+- 2022-10-12 22:29:02 For goodness' sake, refactor with someone. **There are many advantages to working in pairs for all kinds of development.**  好像是时候尝试一下结对编程了

 - 2022-10-12 22:16:41 "You bed down for the night, sure the sun will rise again in the morning." 要会休息

 - 2022-10-12 22:11:57 ["How will you know when you are really getting it?
 You'll know when you start to calm down.
 When you feel absolute confidence that no matter how screwed up someone left it, you can make the code better, enough better to keep making progress."] --- Refactoring ch13